 Finally, nowhere in NORML’s philosophy are cannabis users more important than those who don’t use.
 Everybody’s rights should be respected.
 That means cannabis users should be free to use, but to respect the rights of those who don’t want to or don’t like it!

 NORML and law reform

 The path by which NORML expects to achieve the goals we talked about above is essentially law reform.
-Without a very critical review of the law, there can’t really be any change for those who want safe access to marijuana.
+Without a very critical review of the law, there can’t really be any change for those who want safe access to weed.

-NORML also defended athlete Michael Phelps after testing positive to marijuana saw him lose his Olympic medal.
+NORML also defended athlete Michael Phelps after testing positive to cannabis saw him lose his Olympic medal.
 But as we all know, Phelps isn’t the only victim of strict cannabis law.
-So many Americans have been imprisoned at the hands of old, out-dated and barbaric marijuana laws.
+So many Americans have been imprisoned at the hands of old, out-dated and barbaric cannabis laws.
 One of NORML’s main actions is to work with those who have already suffered at the hands of the law.